cirosantilli/linux-cheat/desktop/index.md

 Typically offer:

-- a way to launch programs so that users can:

-    - type any part in the middle and click on the desired match
+- a way to launch programs so that users can: type any part in the middle and click on the autocompleted desired match
-    -

 - contain a list of all windows so that users can point click to open a window